AghilZadeh/PlateMate/extensions/webscrape.md

 ## How we do this:

-Refer to the  web scraping unit to download and parse the content of your target site.
+Refer to the  [web scraping guide](https://github.com/CodesmithLLC/aws-cloud-guides/blob/main/WebscrapingWithSelenium.md) to download and parse the content of your target site.

 ## Assumptions/Considerations